MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/index.md

 **Azure Active Directory (Azure AD)** is Azure's preferred multi-tenant cloud directory service.
 It can authenticate security principals or federate with other identity providers.

-Azure AD is the preferred method for authenticating to Kusto in Microsoft.
+Azure AD is the preferred method for authenticating to Azure Data Explorer in Microsoft.
 It supports a number of authentication scenarios.
 * **User authentication** (interactive sign-in): Used to authenticate human principals.
 * **Application authentication** (non-interactive sign-in): Used to authenticate services and applications that have to run and authenticate with no human user present.